andyst-dev/philosophers-42/README.md

 ```

 ## Learning outcomes
-This project was an introduction to concurrent programming in C.
+This project was my first real introduction to concurrent programming in C.
 It helped build solid foundations in:
 - POSIX threads
 - mutex-based synchronization